Categories

 What will happen next?
 We do not even want to think about it!

-We hope that God will protect us and keep on helping us.
+We hope and pray that God will protect us and keep on helping us.

 Moving our BIG, self-built MOBILE HOME.
 Short transportation demonstrations video

-It helps us pray all the more fervently: “May your Kingdom come, so that your will be done on earth, just as it is done in heaven…”
+“Our heavenly Father, may your Kingdom come, and may your will be done on earth, just as it is done in heaven…and please, deliver us from evil”

 Epilogue